notjeyy/notjeyy/README.md

 I'm currently studying BS Computer Science at a certain university in the Philippines.
 Beyond coding and classes, here are some fun facts about me:

 - 🚀 Im also a freelance NFT and digital artist.
-- 🎸 I play pianao and ukulele and love jamming to any songs in my free time.
+- 🎸 I play piano and ukulele and love jamming to any songs in my free time.
 - 📸 I'm an amateur photographer, and I enjoy capturing the beauty in everyday moments.
+- I like anime, music, and manga.

 ## Academic Interests